codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 ---
-title: "Run the bill pay demo app locally"
+title: "Run the app locally"
 sidebar_label: "Run the app locally"
-description: "Learn how to set up the QuickBooks integration, configure Codat, and run the demo app on your local machine"
+description: "Learn how to set up the QuickBooks integration, configure Codat, and run the bill pay demo app on your local machine"
 ---

 ### 🚀 In this section, you will...